sillelien/dollar/dollar-docs/src/main/resources/pages/scripting.md

 ###Reactive Programming

 DollarScript expressions are by default *lazy*, this is really important to understand otherwise you may get some surprises.
-This lazy evaluation makes DollarScript a [reactive programming language](http://en.wikipedia.org/wiki/Reactive_programming) by default.
+This lazy evaluation is combined with a simple event system to make DollarScript a [reactive programming language](http://en.wikipedia.org/wiki/Reactive_programming) by default.

 Let's see some of that behaviour in action: